-Table 9 shows results from path analyzes using the theoretical model from Figure 1 and Total-COVID-factor scores as dependent variables.
-Direct and indirect effects4 of intelligence on Total-COVID from the three runs are summarized in the Table 9 (a-p).
-These effects where summed to a total effect along all paths (I.) and four partial total effects along a certain category of variables: (II.)
+Table 9 shows results from path analyses using the theoretical model from Figure 1 and Total-COVID-factor scores as dependent variables.
+Direct and indirect effects4 of intelligence on Total-COVID from the three runs are summarized in Table 9 (a-p).
+These effects were summed to a total effect along all paths (I.) and four partial total effects along a certain category of variables: (II.)
 BEHAVIOR by the indirect effects of intelligence with mobility changes and/or stringency; (III.)
-ECONOMICS by all indirect effects of intelligence along health expenditures, health, system quality and vaccinations/c but without Wealth; (V.) ECONOMICS+HEALTH as the sum of III. and IV.
+ECONOMICS by all indirect effects of intelligence along health expenditures, health system quality , and vaccinations/c but without Wealth; (V.) ECONOMICS+HEALTH as the sum of III. and IV.
 Fits indicate an insufficient model fit to the actual data structure, but at a similar level for all three time periods.
-R2 are .26 for 2020 and 2020/21 and sufficient according to Cohen (1988, p.
+R^2 values are .26 for 2020 and 2020/21 and sufficient according to Cohen (1988, p.
 80), but only .22 for 2021.
 On average, the models were able to explain around one quarter of the variance in Total-COVID.

-A robust pattern of polarity reversal from 2020 to 2021 can be found for the direct (a.), the total (I.) and two of the partial total effects along HEALTH (IV.) and ECONOMICS+HEALTH (V.) variables.
+A robust pattern of polarity reversal from 2020 to 2021 can be found for the direct (a.), the total (I.), and two of the partial total effects along HEALTH (IV.) and ECONOMICS+HEALTH (V.) variables.
 There is no such polarity reversal found for the partial total effect along BEHAVIOR (II.) but an increase, whereas the effect along ECONOMICS alone (III.) stayed below .10.
-In summary, even if there are similar R2 across all three observed time spans, the effect pattern for intelligence became more or less completely inverted from 2020 to 2021.
-The strongest effect on Total-COVID is the combined total effect of winter temperature and air pollution (Total72020 = -.37; Total{72020/21} = -.52; Total72021 = -.26), whose direction is also robust over the time periods.
+In summary, even if there are similar R^2 values across all three observed time spans, the effect pattern for intelligence became more or less completely inverted from 2020 to 2021.
+The strongest effect on Total-COVID is the combined total effect of winter temperature and air pollution (Total- ${12020} = -.37$; Total- ${12020/21} = -.52$; Total- ${12020/21} = -.26$), whose direction is also robust over the time periods.
 The results are summarized in Figure 2.

 Figure 2.
-Summarized effects of intelligence on pandemic's impact along a direct and two indirect macro-paths along behavior (e.g., mobility) and economics (e.g., wealth) & health (e.g., vaccination, conditions).
-Numbers: left = 2020, center = 2020/21, right = 2021; residual variances for Total-COVID at the right.
+Summarized effects of intelligence on the pandemic's impact along a direct and two indirect macro-paths along behavior (e.g., mobility) and economics (e.g., wealth) & health (e.g., vaccination, conditions).
+Numbers: left = 2020, center = 2020/21, right = 2021; residual variances for Total-COVID on the right.